ibm-watson-iot/functions/README.md

 -----------

-## Understanding Custom Functions
+## Understanding custom-functions

-A custom function is a multi-argument calculation that produces one or more output items (KPIs).
-Custom functions are typically run as part of a multi-function pipeline where the output of the first function is used as input to the next function and so on.
+A custom-function is a multi-argument calculation that produces one or more output items (KPIs). custom-functions are typically run as part of a multi-function pipeline where the output of the first function is used as input to the next function and so on.

-#### Why custom functions
+#### Why custom-functions

 Monitor provides built-in functions; the functionality you want to add might already be present in [the function catalog].
 Within the built-in function monitor contains [PythonExpression] and [PythonFunction] that can be used to create one-time-use calculations.

-To create re-usable functionality with complicated code patterns you can create custom functions.
-Custom functions can install other packages, while PythonExpression and PythonFunction are limited to preinstalled analytics service packages
+To create re-usable functionality with complicated code patterns you can create custom-functions. custom-functions can install other packages, while PythonExpression and PythonFunction are limited to preinstalled analytics service packages

-#### Parts of custom function
+#### Parts of custom-function

-There are three important concepts required in designing a custom function - base class, execute method, and build_ui classmethod.
-A custom function is a python object that inherits from one of the provided base classes .
+There are three important concepts required in designing a custom-function - base class, execute method, and build_ui classmethod.
+A custom-function is a python object that inherits from one of the provided base classes .
 Each object must contain an execute method describing the calculations for which we are designing the function .
-Additionally, each object must contain a build_ui classmethod that helps the UI determine the interface to the custom function.
-The bare bone custom function looks as shown below.
+Additionally, each object must contain a build_ui classmethod that helps the UI determine the interface to the custom-function.
+The bare bone custom-function looks as shown below.
 ```python
 import BaseClass